-Because Sound Transit offers a range of contracting opportunities for suppliers, service providers and contractors, we publish all upcoming and current solicitations on-line with our solicitation management provider Biddingo.
-Vendors and Contractors registered though our Sound Transit Vendor Portal on Biddingo receive automatic notifications about upcoming solicitations based on their selected NAICS codes (commodity codes).
-The service allows for the download of solicitation documents and associated addenda.
-Information about how to respond, bid results and awards can be found there as well.
+Because Sound Transit offers a range of contracting opportunities for suppliers, service providers and contractors, we publish many upcoming and current solicitations online at the Sound Transit vendor portal.
+Vendors and contractors registered with the Sound Transit vendor portal can receive automatic notifications about upcoming solicitations that match their selected commodity codes, and can download solicitation documents and associated addenda.

-- Receive email alerts about upcoming Sound Transit business opportunities beginning Wednesday, November 21st based on their selected business classifications.
+- Receive email notices about Sound Transit solicitations, based on selected commodity codes

 Upcoming and active procurement opportunities